 And in those situations where a person doesn’t have family or friends that show up at arraignment, or as a supplement to the already existing community ties, De-Bug offers up the Community Release Project.
 These are navigators that can connect people with housing, employment, and other resources once out.
 So if the judge feels the person is less likely to show up at court because they don’t have stable housing, or feels more confident in their appearance if they are participating in some programming - the Community Release Project Navigator can be a conduit to those support services, on top of the basic call reminders or rides to court.
 Those supported through the Community Release Project can also get automated text reminders of court and other related appointments (like participatory defense meetings) through Uptrust technology.
 In this way, the excuses a judge has to detain, or place on restrictive conditions, is stripped away by the lifting up and replacement of a community centered approach.

 The results of this reframing of pretrial justice has already proven effective, even while we attempt this in the backdrop of an entrenched court culture used to pretrial detention.
 In a comparative study, we looked at 100 cases before we started the Court Doing at arraignment, and there was an 85% rate of judges imposing the set bail schedules.
 When we measured the impact of another 100 cases where we used the forms at arraignment, the reliance on the bail schedule dropped to 48%.
 The non-monetary release rate increased from 9% to 37% — four times the rate of people being released without having to pay money bail.
-But pretrial justice does not only mean the elimination of money bail, and the knee-jerk response by the courts to impose some measure of supervision was apparent in our findings.
+But true pretrial justice does not only mean the elimination of money bail, and though we saw more releases, we did also see the imposition of unnecessary conditions.
 An overwhelming number of those who were given non-monetary release rather than money bail had some form of supervised conditions placed upon them.
 These range on a restriction spectrum — from calling into a Pretrial Officer every now and again during the court process, to the other end being electronic monitoring and home detention.
 While the vast majority of people were on the less-restrictive end, this arena of securing condition-free release, is the next stage of the battle for legitimate pretrial freedom.
 This is likely even more true outside of Santa Clara County, where many pretrial offices are housed within law enforcement agencies.

 Participatory Defense for Bail Hearings: Social Biography Packets and Community Release Project